Wednesday, April 30, 2008

 guo tie (minced meat and chives dumpling)

-Being a Taiwanese place, I was hoping to see either braised or fried pig intestines on the menu.
-Unfortunately, those weren't available.
-And I'll also stick to a tried and proven Asahi compared to Taiwan Beer the next time.
+I was hoping to see braised or fried pig intestines on the menu but they didn't have that.
+And I'll also stick to Asahi over their Taiwan Beer the next time.
+The coarse bubbly from the Taiwan beer reminds me so much of Tiger.